-item PDFlib function and option requirements for PDF/VT conformance conformance level The pdfvt option in PDF_begin_document() must be set to the required PDF/VT conformance level, e.g. pdfvt=PDF/VT-1 (PDF/VT-1) The option pdfx=PDF/X-4 is automatically set; supplying any other value for the pdf option is an error.
-(PDF/VT-2) The option pdfx must be specified as well with one of the values PDF/X-4p, PDF/X-5 or PDF/X-5pg. document part hierarchy The document part hierarchy must be specified.
-This involves the following operations: ► PDF_begin_document(): The nodenamelist option must specify names for all levels of the DPart tree.
-The recordlevel option can be used to specify the level of the DPart tree which corresponds to recipient records. ► PDF_begin_dpart() and PDF_end_dpart(): The document part hierarchy must be constructed. ► Document parts may optionally carry document part metadata (DPM).
-DPM can be generated by constructing a DPM dictionary with the POCA interface. scope hints for recurring graphical content PDF_load_image(), PDF_open_pdi_page(), and PDF_begin_template_ext(): The scope suboption should be supplied to the pdfvt option with one of the values unknown, singleuse, record, file, stream, or global to provide usage hints for recurring images, templates, and imported PDF pages.
+item and optional operations for PDF/VT-1 and PDF/VT-2 conformance PDFlib function and option requirements for PDF/VT conformance conformance level The pdfvt option in PDF_begin_document() must be set to the required PDF/VT conformance level, e.g. pdfvt=PDF/VT-1 (PDF/VT-1) The option pdfx=PDF/X-4 is automatically set; supplying any other value for the pdfx option is an error.
+(PDF/VT-2) The option pdfx must be specified as well with one of the values PDF/X-4p, PDF/X-5g, or PDF/X-5pg. document part hierarchy The document part hierarchy must be specified.
+This involves the following operations: ▶ PDF_begin_document(): The nodenamelist option must specify names for all levels of the DPart tree.
+The recordlevel option can be used to specify the level of the DPart tree which corresponds to recipient records.
+PDF_begin_dpart() and PDF_end_dpart(): The document part hierarchy must be constructed.
+Document parts may optionally carry document part metadata (DPM).
+DPM can be generated by constructing a DPM dictionary with the POCA interface. scope hints for recurring graphical content PDF_load_image(), PDF_open_pdi_page(), PDF_begin_template_ext() and templateoptions option of PDF_load_graphics(): The scope suboption should be supplied to the pdfvt option with one of the values unknown, singleuse, record, file, stream, or global to provide usage hints for recurring images, templates, and imported PDF pages.
 For scope=stream and scope=global the suboption environment must specify a PDF/VT environment context, i.e. an identifier that can be used by a conforming PDF/VT reader to provide a management interface for managing related XObjects.
 For example, the customer name or job name could be used to identify the environment. external graphical content (references) (PDF/VT-1 and PDF/VT-2 based on PDF/X-4p) PDF_begin_template_ext(), PDF_open_pdi_page() and PDF_load_graphics(): The reference option must be avoided since it is not allowed in the underlying PDF/X standards.
 (PDF/VT-2 based on PDF/X-5g or PDF/X-5pg) PDF_begin_template_ext(), PDF_open_pdi_page() and PDF_load_graphics(): The target provided in the reference option must conform to one of the following standards: PDF/X-1a:2003, PDF/X-3:2003, PDF/X-4, or PDF/X-4p, and must have been prepared for the same output intent.
 Note that PDF/X-5g, PDF/X-5pg, and PDF/VT-2 are not allowed as targets; this restriction prevents chains of referenced documents.
 See Section 3.2.5, "Referenced Pages from an external PDF Document", page 74, for more details on the reference option and the required Acrobat configuration. encapsulated XObjects PDF_begin_document(): If the document doesn't contain any transparent elements the option usestransparency=false should be supplied so that PDFlib can mark all XObjects created from templates as encapsulated.
-PDF_load_image(): Images should use the renderingintent or mask option.
-Otherwise the rules in Section 11.5.6, "Encapsulated XObjects", page 326, should be obeyed in order to allow as many
+PDF_load_image(): Images should use the rendering intent or mask option.
+Otherwise the rules in Catholica to the contact of the product of th in Section 11.5.6, "Encapsulated XObjects", page 326, should be obeyed in order to allow as many